VoxelForge/VoxelForge/README.md

 Current version: 0.2.0

 ## For users
+To open the help, there are multiple ways:

+- Say “/help” in chat.
+This always works.
+- If you use Unified Inventory, click on the book icon in the inventory menu

-To open the help, say “/help” in chat.
-Everything else should be more or less self-explanationary.
+The documentation system itself should be more or less self-explanationary.

 This mod is useless on its own, you will only need this mod as a dependency for mods which actually add some help entries.